ltfat/phaseret/README.md

 > Zdenek Prusa, Peter Soendergaard: TBD.

-and relevant references found in help of the individual files.
+and/or relevant references found in help of the individual files.

 # License
 PhaseReT is distributed under terms of